FireDynamics/ARTSS/README.md

 *Note: Without options all executables will be compiled using the PGI compiler and CUDA 10.1.*

 OPTIONS (selection; show all by using --help flag):
-- '-s' -> Compile serial ARTSS version
+- '-mpi' -> Compile standalone MPI ARTSS version
-- '-m' -> Compile multicore ARTSS version
+- '-m'   -> Compile MPI and local multicore ARTSS version
-- '-g' -> Compile GPU ARTSS version
+- '-g'   -> Compile multi GPU ARTSS version
 - '--jobs [tasks]' -> Specifies  the  number of tasks to run simultaneously (default $(nproc))
-- '--gcc' Use GCC as compiler

 EXAMPLE:
-- Compile serial version of ARTSS using 4 cores and GCC `./compile.sh -s --jobs 4 --gcc`
+- Compile serial version of ARTSS using 4 cores and GCC `./compile.sh -mpi --jobs 4 `
 - Compile multicore version of ARTSS
 `./compile.sh -m`